 Air Fryer Kabobs are a delicious lunch or dinner.
-They do not disappoint on flavor, and best of all, I don't have to stand in the summer heat trying to BBQ these kabobs.
+They do not disappoint on flavor, and best of all, you can avoid the summer heat by making these in the air fryer.

 Our family is split on preference over beef or chicken.
 This is one meal that is really easy to make for everyone, because the prep is the same, and can be done at the same time.